Applying for a course with higher entry requirements than predicted?

 If you feel you can achieve better-than-predicted results, you may want to include a course with higher entry requirements as one of your choices.
 But is this a wise move?

-Including a course with higher entry requirements as one of your five choices can be a risky tactic as things aren’t always what they seem on paper.
+Including a course with higher entry requirements as one of your five choices can be a risky tactic.

 For starters, if the course is a really competitive one, such as medicine or law, it will probably be a wasted application unless you can match the minimum entry requirements (apart from in exceptional circumstances).